 We must begin the enormous task of safely drawing down the excess greenhouse gases already in the atmosphere.

 We call on the new parliament to declare a climate emergency.

 — ClimatePetitionSTORM (@petitionSTORM) June 23, 2016

 Support from individuals

 Share the endorsement-quotes below on Facebook and Twitter to help build momentum.
-Invite other eminent people to endorse the petition too.
+Invite other eminent people to endorse a Climate Emergency Declaration too.